chanzlee/NordStrom-Rebuild-Angular/README.md

 * Id: kennethdu3@gmail.com / pw: 1234 is customer account.
 * There will be shopping page where it will display product objects using ngFor, which has price,size,quantity,review properties.
 * User can see the collected item at the cart page.
+* Actively deployed on firebase, with database linked.

 ## Components